soggysec/psida/README.md

  - offline/idb_pickle: you pick up the work at the point your coworker(s) stopped, so you use PSIDA to import the progress made while you were gone
  - online/idb_push: you and your team reverse a binary in parallel and use PSIDA to automatically push notifications about your progress

-"Progress" at this point means comments and function names; idb_push sends your updates to everyone working on an IDB with the same name (and connected to the same server, naturally).
+"Progress" at this point means comments, function names, variable names and address names; idb_push sends your updates to everyone working on an IDB with the same name (and connected to the same server, naturally).

 Internally, idb_pickle is built on IDAPython, while idb_push additionally uses ZeroMQ for communications.